thatiane/DataVisualization/README.md

 $ python3 flask_server.py
 ```

-You will then be able to connect to the server on http://0.0.0.0:5000/ by default
+You will then be able to connect to the server on http://0.0.0.0:5000/ by default.